 NL: How do you decide what house to go into?

-JP: I just see it and say, well, let’s go here.
+JP: I just see it and think, “well, let’s go here.”

-NL: So you’re checking in on our neighbors?
+NL: (Laughs) So you’re checking in on our neighbors?

 JP: Yes, your neighbors.
-I check over there (pointing), I check over here.
-I’m able to see “oh that’s a place, that’s a market.
-It’s got all this so nobody’s living in this place.”
-They’ve got no couch or beds so there’s nothing over there, so I figured it was a business.
+I check over here (pointing), I check over there.
+I was able to figure out, “Oh, that’s a market.
+It’s got all this food and other things and nobody’s living in this place.”

 NL: Yeah, you could probably tell by the amount of food in there as well.

 JP: (Laughs) Oh my goodness!
 How would they eat all of this!
-They’d have a lot of people to be feeding.
+They’d have to have a lot of people to feed.

 NL: Yes they do, but we have to pay for the food.

-JP: So, I go around back this way and over that way.
-When I have nothing to do, I watch what people do at their businesses and watch how they set it up, and say “oh, that one’s nice.
-Look how they set it up this way, how civilized,” you know, and then you end up watching the people sometimes when they come in they don’t notice you.
-You’re just like a ghost, you know.
+JP: So, when I have nothing to do, I watch what people do at their businesses and watch how they set it up.
+I think, “Oh, that one’s nice.
+Look how they set it up this way, how civilized.”
+Then, I end up watching the people when they come in and they don’t see me, I’m like a ghost.

 NL: Do they ever sit on you?

 JP: Sometimes.
-You’re the unseen guest and you’re just sitting there watching them go about their business and talk about this and that and things I don’t understand.
-But then you watch their behavior with items.
+I’m the unseen guest and I’m just sitting there watching them go about their business and talk about things I don’t understand.
+But then, I watch their behavior with items.

 NL: Like what for example?

-JP: There was this cereal.
-Is that what you call it?
-It’s this thing in a box, then they put it in a bowl.
-I think they call it cereal because thats what I hear the kids say.
-There was like this much left, not enough to make a bowl, so they threw the whole thing out.
-And these weren’t recycling people either.So, this goes in their trash, that wood, that paper!
+JP: There was this cereal, is that what you call it?
+It’s this thing in a box that they put it in a bowl.
+I think they call it cereal because that’s what I heard the kids say.
+There was some left but not enough to make a bowl, so they threw the whole thing out.
+These weren’t recycling people either so the box went right into their trash!